rigelrozanski/concept-ranch/quac/README.md

 The scan functionality is provided to quickly scan in a sheet of paper with notes written in multiple orientations.
 The user is expected to circle each orientation (noon, 3am, 6am, 9am) with different colour markers.
-Additionally the markers are to be using for calibration:
+Additionally the markers are to be using for caquacration:

- - The top-left 1/2 inch squared is reserved for the calibration
+ - The top-left 1/2 inch squared is reserved for the caquacration
-   - Calibration markers should be drawn as four stacked horizontal lines representing:
+   - Caquacration markers should be drawn as four stacked horizontal lines representing:
      - Noon
      - Quarter-Past
      - Half-Past